ryanwevans/js-basics-intro-to-debugging-readme-v-000/README.md

 1. Did the person who places order get my Mac N' Cheese order?
 2. Did the person who receives orders get my Mac N' Cheese order?
 3. Was my Mac N' Cheese order on the receipt?
 If not, problem happened _before_ this point (investigate steps 1 and 2).
-If not, problem happened after.
+If so, problem happened after.
 4. (Judging by the fact that there are lunches on the table, clearly the order got here, was paid for, and was put on the table.
 No debugging needed)
 5. Who opened up the box of lunch orders?